 After having our fill, we decided to mosey back inside to get the kids ice cream and listen to the live music.
 I really wanted to try the Popbar, but the line went all the way back to the Hammer Bar and I just couldn’t wait with two toddlers for gourmet popsicles.
 I forced to explore, which ended up being a good thing.
 As we walked past Dark 180, the smell of chocolate lured us over.
 I sat Firecracker and Cuddle bear at the bar for a frozen hot chocolate and had a pleasant conversation with the staff.

 For Cuddle Bear we headed over to Han’s for some homemade ice cream.
 Desserts in hand, we met the rest of our family back at Georgia’s for some more food and beer.
 The manager came over to greet us with homemade cornbread, which Firecracker proceeded to devour.
 My girl can eat!

-Next we explored the lower-level some more.
+Next we explored the lower-level of Anaheim Packing House some more.
 We found a spot to get cozy, enjoy the music and people watch.
 The diverse crowd of happy families, love birds and youth made the atmosphere overwhelmingly happy.
 What I love about old buildings is the smell and the sound of the old wood.
 I could have sat there all day listening to the creaky floors as people walked overhead.

 The kids fell asleep, so naturally it was time for more beer.
 We ordered delicious pale ale from the rolling boil.